spamhacking4/Nexperience-ZetaChain/README.md

 ## Overview

 Discover NEXperience, the groundbreaking platform that ushers in a new era of advertising, seamlessly blending innovative solutions, state-of-the-art technology, and a steadfast commitment to addressing the industry's most pressing challenges.
-Proudly powered by Algorand, designed for high performance and security, NEXperience is where the future of advertising truly begins.
+Proudly powered by ZetaChain, designed for high performance and security, NEXperience is where the future of advertising truly begins.

 Our platform simplifies the complex world of advertising regulations, restores trust in the industry and elevates ad engagement to unparalleled heights.
 NEXperience embraces the untapped potential of zero-party data, fostering more meaningful and personalized connections between advertisers and their target audience.